hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

         "toType": "user",
         "symbol": "TSTNFT",
         "lockedTokens": {"ENG": "10"},
-        "properties": {"color": "yellow"},
+        "lockedNfts": [{"symbol": "TSTNFT", "ids":["3"]}, {"symbol": "TEST", "ids": ["1","2"]}] "properties": {"color": "yellow"},
-        "id": 2
+        "id": 4
     }
 }
 ```

 ### issueMultiple:
 Issues multiple NFT instances at once.
-A maximum of 10 tokens can be issued by calling this action.
+A maximum of 10 tokens can be issued by calling this action (there are some caveats however, see [locked tokens](#locked-tokens) above).
 Issuance fees & other issuing behavior is same as for the issue action above.
 * requires active key: yes

 * can be called by: Steem account or smart contract on the authorized list of issuing accounts/contracts for the NFT in question